Visual Sound Comp 66 compressor review

 The Visual Sound Comp 66 is a fair take on the Ross/Dynacomp compressor.
 The construction is sturdy, it’s a die cast metal house with a metal bottom.
 The three knobs are placed well apart so it’s easy to set them.
 The foot switch is is a large, shiny knob with the Visual Sound logo.
 They have changed their company name to Truetone recently.
-Its “spring” is actually just a piece of black foam, so the action of the switch is a bit light and rubbery for my tastes.
+The spring action of the switch is a bit light and rubbery for my tastes, but it works flawlessly otherwise.
+Under the switch, there’s a piece of black foam inside, that’s what presses on the actual switch of the circuit when you engage or disengage the pedal.

 A sturdy Dynacomp in elegant clothes